stuphi/GearGen/README.md

 # GearGen
 A simple gear profile generator written in go and output to SVG.

+## Installation
 Install the app with the the go tool.

-Then run it.
+## Use
 It will ask for the distance between centers, the number of teeth on drive and driven gear and the pressure angle.

 The progrem then plots each gear on a 5mm grid background.